imagekitio/docs-keep-a-changelog/media-library/overview/rclone.md

 * Finally, select `q` to exit the interactive config session.<br />
 ![](../../.gitbook/assets/rclone/rclone-remotes.png)

-With that, you have successfully added your ImageKit Media Library as a provider to rclone.
+With that, you have successfully added your ImageKit's Media Library as a cloud storage provider to rclone.
 You can verify this using the `rclone listremotes` command.

 ## Common Commands